bukinoshita/micro-mailer/readme.md

 # micro-mailer

-> Microservice to send e-mail with Mailgun
+> A microservice to send simple email templates

 I currently use this service to send simple emails like email confirmation